dbca-wa/wastd/docs/data_curators.rst

 QA Survey end time
 ------------------
+The end time can be incorrect for two reasons:

+* If the data collector forgot to capture a Site Visit End, WAStD will guess the end time.
+* If WAStD's heuristic picked the wrong Site Visit End (likely in absence of the right one), the Survey's "end" fields will be populated, but likely wrong.

-Where WAStD left a "Needs QA" remark in the "Comments at finish" regarding "Survey end guessed", try to set the end time to a more realistic time.
+In the first case, WAStD leaves a "Needs QA" remark in the "Comments at finish" regarding "Survey end guessed", try to set the end time to a more realistic time.

+Where a Survey's ``device_id`` differs from ``end_device_id``, the data collectors either have switched to the backup device, or WAStD has mismatched the Site Visit End.
+Similarly, a different ``[guess_user]`` comment in the Survey's ``start_comments`` and ``end_comments`` can indicate a mismatch.

+In the case of a mismatched Site Visit End, simply delete the incorrect information from the Survey's ``end_comments``, save and proofread.
+Set ``end time`` to a sensible time, ignore the end point.

 Populate team
 -------------